agude/RPG-Helper/README.md

 ## CRCombinations.py

-This script generates a list of all possible combinations of challenge rating in Pathfinder such that the combined total is a specificed challenge rating.
+This script generates a list of all possible combinations of challenge rating in Pathfinder such that the combined total is a specified challenge rating.

 This script is **still under developement** and as such does not work yet.